Black Box Car Insurance Quotes for Young Drivers

 How does black box insurance work?

 Signing up for black box car insurance is very simple.
-Once you purchase a policy, your insurer will get someone to come out and install the device to your car.
-The ‘black box’ is about the size of a mobile, and it’ll be placed somewhere that won’t distract you.
+Once you purchase a policy, your insurer will get someone to come out and install the device in your car.
+The ‘black box’ is about the size of a pack of playing cards and be placed somewhere that won’t distract you.

 Once installed, your insurer will monitor your driving habits and use this data to adjust your premiums!